devblackops/presentations/RTPSUG_Infrastructure_Testing/PITCHME.md

 ### What is Infrastructure Testing?

+Validation of the operation of a system

 @ul
-- Does this port respond?
+- Does port 443 respond?
-- Is this service running?
+- Is service 'xyz' running?
 - Is the current state what I expect?
+- Are these infrastructure properties correct?
 @ulend

 ---?color=#222222